Aveletskiy/json-obfuscator-yandex-task/README.md

-A small library that obfuscate JSON file
-Made for the task by Yandex School
+A small library that obfuscate JSON file made for the second task by Alexander Malinovsky for Yandex School

 ## Installation